• Skip to primary navigation

 Why should I make this recipe?

 If you’re looking for a light vegetarian meal that’s absolutely loaded with nutrition but bursting with flavor, this is it.
 Plus, it’s a protein powerhouse with protein coming from three source, the peanut butter, the soba noodles, and the edamame.
-For more information on how nutritious soba noodles are, Dr. Axe has a good article on this.

 In addition to being high protein and healthy, its so incredibly creamy and delicious!
 Like so tasty with just the right level of spice, crunchy texture of veggies, and freshness from the herbs.
 Plus, kids like it too!
 My niece and nephew gobbled it up and they’re picky little buggers.